Cease and desist: United States

-In 2022, Disney issued a letter of cease and desist to the creators of Club Penguin Rewritten, a game that was created as a remake of Club Penguin after its shutdown on March 31, 2017.
+In 2022, Disney issued a letter of cease and desist to the creators of Club Penguin Rewritten, a game that was created as a remake of Club Penguin after its shutdown on 31 March 2017.

 Google issued a letter of cease and desist to the creators of YouTube Vanced, an Android app developed as a third-party modification of YouTube.
-The app, which utilizes the apk file format, allowed its users to skip advertisements, among other functions.
-Since March 13, 2022, the app has been discontinued, with all links being removed.
+The app, which uses the apk file format, allowed its users to skip advertisements, among other features.
+Since 13 March 2022, the app has been discontinued, and all links have been removed.

 Nintendo issued a letter of cease and desist to the creators of Yuzu, a video game console emulator for the Nintendo Switch.
 The program allowed its users to not pay or participate in grinding for downloadable content, such as all of its Booster Course Passes and a Gold Mario for Mario Kart 8.

-In August 2025, the Roblox Corporation sent a YouTuber known as "Schlep" a cease-and-desist letter for catching child predators.
-Roblox also terminated all of his accounts.
+In August 2025, the Roblox Corporation sent a YouTuber known as "Schlep" a cease-and-desist letter for supposedly engaging in vigilantism on their platform in order to catch child predators.
+Roblox also terminated all of his accounts following the notice.

+In December 2025, Disney issued a cease-and-desist letter to Google, alleging widespread copyright infringement.
+The entertainment giant claims Google’s AI tools, such as Gemini's Nano Banana, Veo, and Imagen, exploit over 200 classic Disney characters for commercial gain without authorization.

+In August 2026, X Corp. issued cease-and-desist letters targeting prominent alternative front-ends and mirror sites for the social media platform X that emphasized privacy, including Nitter and XCancel.
+The letters demanded the permanent closure of these proxy services, as well as various related open-source repositories hosted on GitHub.
+X Corp. alleged that these entities were illegally scraping data, accessing accounts and session tokens without authorization, thereby violating statutes such as the Lanham Act, the Texas Harmful Access by Computer Act, and Section 1201 of the DMCA.